Momentum for nuclear expansion is there: NEI

 Both executives urged industry leaders to be vigilant and dogged in their efforts to maintain strong safety cultures throughout their companies.

-Progress toward nuclear plant construction continues at the measured pace industry has predicted for several years.
+Progress toward nuclear plant construction continues at the measured pace industry has predicted for several years, as the economy could slow nuclear power growth in the near term for many projects.
 The first wave of new nuclear plant construction is expected to see four to eight new reactors begin producing electricity between 2016 and 2020.

 Related News